syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 {% endhighlight %}
 {% endtabs %}

-Docm is macro enabled word document.
-It is same as Docx document contains macros and scripts.
+DOCM is macro enabled word document.
+It is same as DOCX document contains macros and scripts.
 The following code illustrates how to load and save a macro enabled document using DocIO library.

 {% tabs %}
 {% highlight c# %}